-- 7. The following general remarks refer to statistical tables contained in parts two, three, four and five of the present publication: - (a) The data appearing in the tables are those available to the Board as at 1 November 2011; - (b) Fractions of measurement units are not displayed in the quantities appearing for each country.
-However, fractions of a kilogram are accounted for in the total; the sums of those fractions, rounded to the nearest whole number, are then included in the total; - (c) In part four, with the exception of tables XIII.1 and XIV.1, fractions of a kilogram that are equal to or higher than 500 grams have been rounded up to the next kilogram; if fractions of a kilogram are smaller than 500 grams, they are rounded down.
+- 7. The following general remarks refer to statistical tables contained in part four and annexes II, III, IV and V of the present publication: - (a) The data appearing in the tables are those available to the Board as at 1 November 2012. - (b) Fractions of measurement units are not displayed in the quantities appearing for each country.
+However, fractions of a kilogram are accounted for in the total; the sums of those fractions, rounded to the nearest whole number, are then included in the total. - (c) In part four, with the exception of tables XIII.1 and XIV.1, fractions of a kilogram that are equal to or higher than 500 grams have been rounded up to the next kilogram; if fractions of a kilogram are smaller than 500 grams, they are rounded down.
 In table XIII.1, amounts are displayed to the milligram level and are not rounded up.
-In table XIV.1.a, tables XIV.1.b.i through XIV.1.b.vii and table XIV.1.c the symbol << is used in cases where countries or regions have reported consumption of narcotic drugs not reaching 1 S-DDD per million inhabitants per day;
+In table XIV.1.a through table XIV.1.i the symbol << is used in cases where countries or regions have reported consumption of narcotic drugs not reaching 1 S-DDD per million inhabitants per day. - (d) The totals appearing in the statistical tables represent the sum of only the figures furnished to the